atlanmod/NeoEMF/README.md

 # NeoEMF-hbase
-An HBase implementation of NeoEMF in HBase
+a decentralized implementation of NeoEMF in HBase